kris-brown/kbquarto/docs/phil/situations/_childrensgame.md

 conscious thought at the time of the request.
 Somehow her request made a normative division of proper responses.

-If you find this puzzling that, nonetheless, what you did was an inappropriate response to her request, then you are trapped in a possibly Cartesian trap.
+Brandom's commentary: if you find this puzzling that, nonetheless, what you did was an inappropriate response to her request, then you are trapped in a possibly Cartesian trap.
 You're missing what distinguishes a sign from a piece of wood.